blarghmatey/podcastinit/content/episode75.md

-Title: Episode 74 - Python and Open Source at Zalando
+Title: Episode 74 - Sandstorm.io with Asheesh Laroia
-Date: 2016-09-10
+Date: 2016-09-17
 Category: Episodes
-Tags: Open Source, Business
+Tags: User Experience, Security, Consumer Producs
-url: python-at-zalando.html
+url: asheesh-laroia-sandstorm.html
-save_as: python-at-zalando.html
+save_as: asheesh-laroia-sandstorm.html

 ### Summary
-Open source has proven its value in many ways over the years.
-In many companies that value is purely in terms of consuming available projects and platforms.
-In this episode Zalando describes their recent move to creating and releasing a number of their internal projects as open source and how that has benefited their business.
-We also discussed how they are leveraging Python and a couple of the libraries that they have published.
+Sandstorm.io is an innovative platform that aims to make self-hosting applications easier and more maintainable for the average individual.
+This week we spoke with Asheesh Laroia about why running your own services is desirable, how they have made security a first priority, how Sandstorm is architected, and what the installation process looks like.

-<iframe src="https://www.podbean.com/media/player/9gcuy-6289bd?from=yiiadmin&skin=103&download=1&share=1&fonts=Helvetica&auto=0" height="100" width="100%" frameborder="0" scrolling="no" data-name="pb-iframe-player"></iframe>
+<iframe src="https://www.podbean.com/media/player/2tfuv-62bb9a?from=yiiadmin&skin=103&download=1&share=1&fonts=Helvetica&auto=0" height="100" width="100%" frameborder="0" scrolling="no" data-name="pb-iframe-player"></iframe>

 ### Brief Introduction
 - Hello and welcome to Podcast.\_\_init\_\_, the podcast about Python and the people who make it great.
 - I would like to thank everyone who has donated to the show.
 Your contributions help us make the show sustainable.
 For details on how to support the show you can visit our site at [pythonpodcast.com](http://pythonpodcast.com)
 - Linode is sponsoring us this week.
 Check them out at [linode.com/podcastinit](http://linode.com/podcastinit) and get a $20 credit to try out their fast and reliable Linux virtual servers for your next project
-- Rollbar is also sponsoring us this week.
+- We are also sponsored by Rollbar.
 Rollbar is a service for tracking and aggregating your application errors so that you can find and fix the bugs in your application before your users notice they exist.
 Use the link [rollbar.com/podcastinit](https://rollbar.com/podcastinit) to get 90 days and 300,000 errors for free on their bootstrap plan.
 - Hired has also returned as a sponsor this week.
 If you're looking for a job as a developer or designer then Hired will bring the opportunities to you.
 Sign up at [hired.com/podcastinit](https://hired.com/?utm_content=shownotes-4k&utm_medium=podcast&utm_source=podcastinit) to double your signing bonus.
 - Visit our site to subscribe to our show, sign up for our newsletter, read the show notes, and get in touch.
 - To help other people find the show you can leave a review on [iTunes](https://itunes.apple.com/us/podcast/podcast.-init/id981834425?mt=2&uo=6&at=&ct=), or [Google Play Music](https://play.google.com/music/m/I7ogju4xv6adasgqz6545jndgsy?t=Podcastinit_-_Python_and_the_people_who_make_it_great), and tell your friends and co-workers
 - Join our community!
 Visit [discourse.pythonpodcast.com](https://discourse.pythonpodcast.com) for your opportunity to find out about upcoming guests, suggest questions, and propose show ideas.
+- I would also like to mention that the organizers of PyCon Zimbabwe are looking to the global Python community for help in supporting their event.
+If you would like to donate the [link](https://onepercentclub.com/en/projects/pyzim/plan) will be in the show notes.
 - Your hosts as usual are Tobias Macey and Chris Patti
-- Today we're interviewing Jie Bao and João Santos about their use of Python at Zalando
+- Today we're interviewing Asheesh Laroia about Sandstorm.io, a project that is trying to make self-hosted applications easy and secure for everyone.

 <div class="well">
 <a href="http://linode.com/podcastinit"><img src="/images/linode-banner-sponsor-large.png" alt="Linode Sponsor Banner" style="width: 100%;"></img></a><br/>